mvolkmann/mvolkmann.github.com/book/1-svelte/svelte.md

 Svelte provides many transition directive values and functions that make it easy to add animation to elements.
 This section describes each of these.
+In concludes with showing how custom transitions can be implemented..

 ### Easing